Mon – Sun: 24/7 Plumbing

 When cleaning your garden or raking leaves off the pathway, try not to throw them outside the boundary walls of the house.
 The same applies to grass clippings, later used as fertilisers.
 You should only stack leaves outside if your area has cleaning services that collect them weekly.

-If the leaves and debris gather outside your house, they could soon go to the stormwater drains.
+If leaves and debris gather outside your house, they could soon go to the stormwater drains.
 The water could pull these leaves along if it rains, clogging your drain.

 2. Do Not Dump Oil Into The Drains